 When I had my first baby and the conversation would turn to breastfeeding (which it seemed to a lot), people would often talk about the benefits of breastfeeding for the baby and then add on cheerfully “and it’s free!”
 This drove me crazy.
+Here’s what I spent when I was exclusively pumping (hint: it was a lot) and whether there actually ended up being a cost savings of breastfeeding versus formula.

 Breastfeeding for me was not free at all (and I’d argue that it isn’t free for anyone, even when who are exclusively nursing and never buy a pump or bottle, but more on that later).
-Below is a list of what I bought when I was exclusively pumping for my first baby:
+Below is a list of what I bought over the course of a year when I was exclusively pumping for my first baby:

 - Medela Harmony (bought after forgetting my Freestyle charger in a hotel) – $42